 James Files - Grassy Knoll Shooter? - James Files claims to have fired the fatal head shot from behind the grassy knoll fence.

 Chauncey Holt - One of the Tramps? - Chauncey Holt says that he forged Oswald's "Hidell" ID card, among other activities, and is the oldest of the "three tramps" depicted in photos of Dallas on November 22, 1963.
-Holt names convicted murderer Charles Harrison as one of his companions.
+Holt names convicted murderer Charles Harrelson as one of his companions.

 The list above is certainly not a complete list of confessions.
 Also, many other people have alleged involvement with Lee Oswald or some aspect of the JFK assassination story, but not with the murder plot itself.